Yerba Mansa

 Photo shows a two-year-old patch that started from a single plant, growing in a buried plastic vat.

-FIND A PLANT: Sources include nurseries that specialize in Southwest native plants, local native plant societies, and people who use or teach native plant medicine.
+FIND A PLANT: Sources include nurseries that specialize in Southwest native plants, local native plant societies, water gardeners, and people who use or teach native plant medicine.
 If you collect from the wild, be sure that collecting is allowed in the area you have chosen, and take only a single plant.
 Wet the soil first, and dig deeply but gently to get most of the roots intact without damaging adjacent plants.
 Better yet, take a cutting.
 It will grow just as fast, causes minimal damage to the plant, and you won't have to dig!
 Look for a healthy runner with at least one node bearing a few young leaves and perhaps some tiny roots.
 Keep it in a bucket of water until you can plant it.
 If it stays in the bucket for a few days, you may see roots begin to sprout.

-Several well-known native medicinal plants have become endangered through over-collecting, and many more are threatened by loss of habitat.
+Several well known native medicinal plants have become endangered through over-collecting, and many more are threatened by loss of habitat.

 PLANTING & WATERING:

-constrain the size of the patch, and make it easier to dig the roots.
+Plant directly in the ground in a naturally wet area or in a small protected depression that is easy to water.
+Planting in a large plastic container will reduce water use and make it easier to dig the roots.
 Bury the container to keep the soil at a normal temperature and protect the plastic.

 HARVESTING: